luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

 Now we have an extraField with the name `registeredCount`.
 When accessing this extra Field the getter method `getRegisteredCount()` will execute and the number of users will be returned.
-In order to get this additional into the crud list grid view you have to define the extra field in {{\luya\admin\ngrest\base\NgRestModel::ngrestExtraAttributeTypes}} like the other not extra attribute fields.
+In order to get this additional into the crud list grid view you have to define the extra field in {{\luya\admin\ngrest\base\NgRestModel::ngrestExtraAttributeTypes()}} like the other not extra attribute fields.

 ```php
 public function ngrestExtraAttributeTypes()